jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 .. note::

     Look up tables are an abstract idea, and as such, the physical implementation is often not important.
-In practice, these look up tables could be PLAs, constructed with arrays of and gates and or gates, or they could be implemented with a form of memory mapping the input to some memory addresses, which in turn contains the desired output within that memory location.
+In practice, these look up tables could be PLAs, constructed with arrays of AND gates and OR gates, or they could be implemented with a form of memory mapping the input to some memory addresses, which in turn contains the desired output within that memory location.